What is a Sexologist?

 1. Strengthening Communication:

 A large percentage of couples have difficulty talking openly about sex.
-A clinical sexologist will create a safe space without judgement for couples to share their issues, desires, fears, and frustrations openly and honestly.
+An intimacy professional will create a safe space without judgement for couples to share their issues, desires, fears, and frustrations openly and honestly.
 By improving fundamental communication, couples can become better at understanding each other’s needs and develop a stronger emotional connection.

 2. Sex Drive and Mismatched Desires:

 When both partners have different desires, such as one partner having a higher or lower sex-drive, it can lead to issues, tensions, and misunderstandings.
-A sexologist can help root-out the underlying causes such as; emotional, hormonal, or psychological.
+A sexual health professional can help root-out the underlying causes such as; emotional, hormonal, or psychological.
 Then they can take these issues and build tailored strategies for intimacy so both partners feel fulfilled.

 3. Healing from Mistrust and Betrayal: